 National Holidays and Vacations in Japan

 Japan has a total of sixteen different national holidays, and in addition to those, the majority of companies also take Obon holidays in mid-summer, as well as New Year’s holidays.
 Big retail stores, however, tend to be open all year round, except for a brief period around New Year’s.
-The shops that are reliably open on every day of the year, for 24 hours a day, are convenience stores.
+The shops that are reliably open 24 hours a day, every day of the year, are convenience stores.

 As for schools, the long summer holidays start from the end of July and last the entirety of August, while winter vacation is a week around New Year’s.
 There is also a period of spring vacation between March and April.